b3h3moth/UnixCentric/libraries_APIs/sqlite/README.md

 > Convenience functions can be used to prepare, step, and finalize SQL statement in one call

+They are acceptable for DDL commands - Data Definition Language - (CREATE TABLE, CREATE INDEX, etc.), but for any type of DML command - Data Manipulation Language - is strongly reccomended using the prepared statements.

 ## SQLite API C functions covered

 Opening a new database connection: